 The Eastern Comma butterfly feeds on tree sap, rotting fruit, and flowers, and it is an important pollinator for many plant species.

-While it is a common sight in South Carolina, its population has been declining in recent years due to habitat loss and pesticide use.
+While it is common in South Carolina, its population has declined in recent years due to habitat loss and pesticide use.

-Conservation efforts are underway to protect this important species and ensure its survival for future generations to enjoy.
+Conservation efforts are underway to protect this important species and ensure its survival for future generations.

 12. Common Buckeye